haoxins/haoxins.github.io/articles/distributed-computing.md

 Window Assignment
 which assigns the element to zero or more windows.
-From the model’s perspective, window assignment creates a new copy of the element in each of the windows to which it has been assigned.
+From the model's perspective, window assignment creates a new copy of the element in each of the windows to which it has been assigned.